 I remember approaching one of the servers and asking them what this treat was.
 They said in a no matter of fact tone that these morsels were Swedish Meatballs.
 Being whom I was I pushed a little bit more to get the recipe.
-Blankly they told them ingredients, saying the really ingredient that brought it together was a dab of espresso powder.
+Blankly they told them ingredients, saying the real ingredient that brought it together was a dab of espresso powder.
 Hmmm, meatballs with espresso powder.
 Being a girl from a small town, where Swedish Meatballs were never served, I was even more wildly intrigued.

 Since that twinkly night some twenty years ago, I have thought of those meatballs very often but have never made.
 This year during our week long holiday celebration at home, I made them.
-They were moist, flavorful, and even better then that first bite.
+They were moist, flavorful, and even better than that first bite.
 A bit more elegant than the meatballs we tend to enjoy, but still as satisfying.
-Actually, they would be a lovely addition for a New Years celebration; in my opinion.
+Actually, they would be a lovely addition to a New Years celebration; in my opinion.

 Happy New Years!